UMAprotocol/UMIPs/UMIPs/UMIP-15.md

 This UMIP proposes a solution that makes it imposable to utilize flash loans during voting, thereby enforcing that users hold UMA tokens beyond a single block if they wish to participate in governance.

 This UMIP was originally motivated by an analysis conducted by the UMA engineering team that identified the issue in July 2020.
 The analysis can be found [here](https://docs.google.com/document/d/11ap5q2ga2OaVIV6MLxpRjzbLZTr0xraUIt2DdfcyzWI/edit?usp=sharing).
 There was also a detailed discussion in the OpenZepplin Community forum on the implementation details of this solution which can be found [here](https://forum.openzeppelin.com/t/erc20snapshot-and-flash-loans-swaps-mints/3094).

+While redeploying the new version of the contract, the parameters can be reconsidered.
+The community has expressed dissatisfaction with the 2-week reward expiration.
+While the voting contract is being modified, it seems prudent to effectively remove this expiration.

 ## Technical Specification